 Due to the housing shortage and time being so near for their leaving.
 Jo Ann, brother Cryer's wife, and the children left for America Sept.
-10. We certainly hated to see them go, for we learned to love and and Bennie is indeed a man of God.
+10. We certainly hated to see them go, for we learned to love and appreciate them very much.
+They are fine Christians and Bennie is indeed a man of God.
 It has been a pleasure working with him since our arrival Jan.
 30 of this year.
 He has been of tremendous help and encouragement to me in learning about the work here, and its problems.
 I believe the congregations that sent and supported him made a very wise choice.